primate-run/primate/docs/docs/configuration.md

 ### `http.ssl.cert`
 Path to SSL certificate.
-If this property and `http.ssl.key` are set and point to a valid key/certificate pair, Primate will use https instead of http.
+If this property and `http.ssl.key` are set and point to a valid key/certificate pair, Primate uses https instead of http.
-If specified as a relative path, will be relative to project root.

 ### `http.ssl.key`
 Path to SSL key.
-If `http.ssl.cert` and this property are set and point to a valid key/certificate pair, Primate will use https instead of http.
-If specified as a relative path, will be relative to project root.
+If `http.ssl.cert` and this property are set and point to a valid key/certificate pair, Primate uses https instead of http.

 ### `http.static.root`
 The path at which to serve static assets (those located in the `static`